Sri Lanka tour excellent chance for strong finish, says Brathwaite

-Sri Lanka tour excellent chance for strong finish, says BrathwaiteSunday, October 31, 2021
+Sri Lanka tour excellent chance for strong finish, says BrathwaiteMonday, November 01, 2021

 |

-ST JOHN’S, Antigua (CMC) – Captain Kraigg Brathwaite believes next month’s two Test against Sri Lanka will provide West Indies with the ideal opportunity to close out a “strong” year in the longest format.
+ST JOHN'S, Antigua (CMC) — Captain Kraigg Brathwaite believes next month's two-Test of Sri Lanka will provide West Indies with the ideal opportunity to close out a “strong” year in the longest format.

-The Caribbean side is scheduled to arrive in the Asian country on November 10 and will play two Tests at Galle – the first starting 11 days later – and the second carded for November 29 to December 3.
+The Caribbean side are scheduled to arrive in the Asian country on November 10 and will play two Tests at Galle — the first starting 11 days later and the second carded for November 29 to December 3.

 “It won't be easy but last time we went down [there] we did decent as a team — obviously that was a couple years ago.
 But we look forward to the challenge.